Nurturing Self-Esteem And Self Confidence

 3. Open Communication: Creating a safe and open environment for children to discuss their online experiences, concerns, and challenges is vital.
 Regular conversations about responsible online behavior, cyberbullying, and the importance of privacy can help children feel supported and empowered.

-5. Digital Well-being Tools: Utilize the features and settings on devices and social media platforms to manage screen time, filter inappropriate content, and promote healthy online behaviors.
+5. Digital Well-being Tools: Utilize the features and settings on devices and social media platforms to manage screen time, filter inappropriate content, and promote healthy online behaviours.
 Encourage using apps that promote mindfulness, relaxation, and digital detoxification.

 The impact on children’s mental health is multifaceted and requires a balanced approach.
 While technology provides numerous benefits, it is essential to recognize and address the potential adverse effects on mental well-being.
 By fostering digital literacy, open communication, and healthy boundaries, we can empower children to navigate the digital landscape safely, ensuring that technology enriches their lives rather than compromising their mental health.